Your AI powered learning assistant

 Effective communication hinges on clear pronunciation, often overlooked in traditional learning.
 This lesson introduces 15 questions to assess and improve pronunciation skills across beginner (A1-A2), intermediate (B1-B2), and advanced levels (C1-C2).
 Beginners focus on articulating basic sounds, word stress, and simple sentence rhythm; intermediates refine intonation, English rhythm understanding, and linking words smoothly; while advanced learners master nuanced intonation for meaning reinforcement.

-Pronunciation Level Test
+Modern Received Pronunciation Test

 A new English pronunciation test is available to assess your skills in modern received pronunciation.
 This free tool provides a detailed analysis of strengths and areas for improvement, offering deeper insights than general evaluations.
 Accessible via link or QR code, the results are sent directly by email.